The Nervous NovelistJan 10, 2021

 ‘But I should like to know,’ said Sister Ruth, ‘why the Brothers went away so soon.’

 Now, don't be afraid to ask it more than once...

 She did not want to answer that question and now Sister Ruth had asked: ‘Why did the Brothers leave so soon?’

-And don't be afraid to let the reader know that neither you the author nor the main character as yet have the answer.
+And don’t be afraid to let the reader know that neither you the author nor the main character as yet has the answer.
 The first chapter ends humbly thus:

 You see, in a tender honest relationship, one can be oneself and be vulnerable.
 This could be your relationship with your novel.
 You don’t have to be confident and ball-busting in this charming space.
 You can – and perhaps you should – be exposed.
 Rumer Godden’s chosen setting of the exposed Himalayan mountainside is perfect for her theme.